 5:00- Walk home, if weather permits- you never know in Houston!
 Because I am mostly sedentary at work, this is my favorite way to get a walk in besides my morning workout.

-6:30- This is the free-time that everyone keeps asking about and which inspired this post in the first place.
-By this time, I have taken care of my mind, body and soul, gotten most of my work done, and have some time to engage in social activities, explore new places, or write a new post for you guys.
-But I am only human…so part of this time also ends up going to just lounging around listening to music, catching up on a show or movie, or reading something that will really motivate and inspire me.
+7:00- This is the free-time that everyone keeps asking about and which inspired this post in the first place.
+By this time, I have taken care of my mind, body and soul, connected with others, and gotten most of my work done…so I have some time to engage in my hobbies or work on my business and write a new post for you guys.
+But I am only human…so part of this time also ends up going to just lounging around listening to music, catching up on videos or television, or reading something that inspirational.

-10:00- I am usually fast asleep before 10:30 and this is how I get in those 8 hours of sleep every night while still maintaining everything else I want to do.
+10:00- I have a very minimal evening routine so I’m usually fast asleep before 10:30 and this is how I get in those 8 hours of sleep every night while still maintaining everything else I want to do.

 Like all routines for most people, I know that life happens and things don’t always go exactly as planned.
 For example, on Friday nights I go to prayer with family, Saturday I run errands and go out with friends, and Sunday I sleep in and either volunteer or have a lazy day doing absolutely nothing.
 Many times I am traveling or around a lot of people so it’s not always plausible to stick to a routine (besides, no spontaneity would be no fun!).
 But whatever I do, I make sure that I do not skip my meditation, try to be as healthy as I can, prioritize my work and relationship balance, and make sure that I leave time for self-care, even if only for a few minutes.